flutter/cocoon/CI_YAML.md

     - If this is a Flutter managed package, look up its docs on uploading a new version
     - For example, JDK is at https://chrome-infra-packages.appspot.com/p/flutter_internal/java/openjdk/linux-amd64
 2. In `ci.yaml`, find a target that would be impacted by this change
-    - Duplicate the target with a bringup version (will only run in postsubmit, non-blocking)
-    - Override the `version` in like `{"dependency": "open_jdk", "version": "11"}
+    - Override the `version` specified in dependencies
       ```yaml
-      - name: Linux Host Engine Java 11
+      - name: Linux Host Engine
         recipe: engine
         properties:
           build_host: "true"